Oracle walkthrough

 Working with Oracle

-Step 1: establishing a connection
+Step 1: Creating a connection

-Step 2: Choose the River mode
+Step 2: Choose the Data Flow mode

-- Multi-Tables : Simultaneously load multiple tables from Oracle to your desired Target.
+- Multi-Tables: Simultaneously load multiple tables from Oracle to your desired Target.

 -